• Skip to primary navigation

 How does a stethoscope work?

 Stethoscopes used by doctors consist of a chest piece, rubber tubes and earpieces.
-The chest piece consists of a diaphragm and bell which amplify the sound of the heart beating so the doctor can hear it.
+The chest piece has a diaphragm and bell, which amplify the sound of the heart beating so the doctor can hear it.

 Download our FREE stethoscope experiment printable here: